 The mediator will frequently meet with each party and his/her attorney separately at the mediator's offices.
 The mediator will shuttle back and forth between rooms until the parties reach agreement on some or all of their disagreements.
 Getting both spouses and the lawyers in one place is a big step in getting everyone to focus on rationally discussing the divorce (or other family law problem) and working toward reaching a final resolution of the disputed issues.

 Successful mediations are based on good preparation.
-I recommend exchanging all relevant information and documents well ahead of time so that everyone can review and process the information before mediation starts.
+I recommend exchanging all relevant information and documents at least one week before the scheduled mediation so that everyone can review and process the information before mediation starts.

 I also recommend bringing all relevant documents with you to the mediation in case you need to refer to them during the mediation.
 For example, if there is a disagreement about how much money is in a retirement account that is going to be split, you can simply refer to the latest retirement account statement if you have a copy of the most recent statement with you at the mediation.